raspiblitz/raspiblitz/FAQ.md

 Once the branch is available and synced between the RaspiBlitz GitHub repo, your forked GitHub repo and your local computer git repo, you can start developing.

-## How can I sync a branch of my forked with my local RaspiBlitz?
+## How can I sync a branch of my forked GitHub with my local RaspiBlitz?

+Since v1.5 of RaspiBlitz there is an easy way thru the SSH menus: Under `MAIN MENU > UPDATE > PATCH` you have the option to change the GitHub Reposity and and Branch to sync with.
+You change the GitHub Reposity by setting the GutHub username where you forked the Repo.

+So for example: If you forked the RaspiBlitz project (rootzoll/raspiblitz) on GitHub and your GitHub project page is now called: https://github.com/raumi75/raspiblitz ... then justchange the Repo to sync/patch with to your username `raumi75`.

+Now you can use the `Patch/Sync RaspiBlitz with GitHub Repo` to easily keep your RaspiBlitz in sync with your forked repository and develop your own customizations and features.

+Background info and doing it manually:

-You need to know that there is a git copy of the original RaspiBlitz GitHub repo on your physical RaspiBlitz in the folder `/home/admin/raspiblitz`.
+There is a git copy of the original RaspiBlitz GitHub repo on your physical RaspiBlitz in the folder `/home/admin/raspiblitz`.
 If you change into that folder and run `git remote -v` you can see the set origin repo.

 You need to change that origin repo to your forked repo.
 You do that with:
 ```